Iberian corridor into the US

 • Spanish luxury, fashion, biotech, and pharma.
 Inditex (Zara, Massimo Dutti, Pull and Bear), Mango, Tous, Grifols, Almirall, and PharmaMar-adjacent operators entering US wholesale, US direct-to-consumer, US hospital systems, and US specialty distribution channels.

 • Portuguese tech and SaaS.
 Farfetch, OutSystems, Talkdesk, Unbabel, Feedzai, and Critical TechWorks-adjacent operators, plus product-led Portuguese software firms entering US enterprise channels.
-The category vanguard has crossed; the next tier of Portuguese tech operators benefits from US-frame translation rather than from market-discovery work.
+The category vanguard has crossed; the next tier of Portuguese tech operators benefits from US buyer-language rewrite rather than from market-discovery work.

 • Portuguese energy, consumer, tourism, and hospitality.
 EDP, Galp, Jerónimo Martins, Sonae, plus Porto and Lisbon tourism and hospitality operators entering US energy, US consumer, and US adjacent industrial channels.